 - Although most recipes for making pinca use fresh yeast, and, most often, a bigger amount of it than you would normally use for making bread, I’ve experimented with instant dry yeast for cakes and I was thrilled with the result!
-If you can’t find that type of yeast in the place where you live, you can switch it with 50 g of fresh yeast or 10 g regular instant dry yeast.
+If you can’t find that type of yeast in the place where you live, you can switch it to 50 g of fresh yeast or 10 g of regular instant dry yeast.

 - If you haven’t had the opportunity to experience the therapeutic effect of kneading the dough, you’ll experience that feeling while making pinca.
 The dough should be well kneaded so that gluten could be developed.
 That will give pinca that beautiful velvety texture and smoothness.

-- You can enrich this sweet bread with dried fruit, like raisins, figs, apricots etc. You can also experiment with the alcohol; instead of rum, you can add some good liqueur, or rakija even.
-Just be creative 🙂
+- You can enrich this sweet bread with dried fruit, like raisins, figs, apricots, etc. You can also experiment with the alcohol; instead of rum, you can add some good liqueur, or rakija even.
+Just be creative!

 For those of you who prefer to learn from videos, you can check the video on my Youtube channel: